THE CONFESSION: A mother’s pursuit of justice turned a suicide into a murder indictment

 “He was just a kid who didn’t even get to graduate, they could at least gave him the respect to look into this, to at least do something.
 They could have gave him a little bit of respect, but they just wrote it off as, ‘Oh, we’ll take her word.’
 I don’t know if it was the laziness or the incompetence or what, but she almost got away with this,” Jessica Peavy told Queen City News.

-“As far as James Hudson in his department, you had one job.
-You had one job to do and you couldn’t even do that.
-And I just pray that this doesn’t happen anybody else,” Peavy said.
+“As far as James Hudson and his department, you had one job.
+You had one job to do and you couldn’t even do that and I just pray that this doesn’t happen anybody else,” Peavy said.

 SHERIFF MULLS GAG ORDER